-A tooth's inner structure consists of a soft, delicate material called the pulp.
-This material is normally protected by the tough enamel material that surrounds it.
+The root canal of a tooth is the tooth’s inner structure and it consists of a soft, delicate material called the pulp.
+This material is normally protected by the tough enamel that surrounds it.
 However, a potentially serious infection can occur if harmful bacteria are able to access the inside pulp.
-This happens occasionally due to deep cavities or unexpected injuries.
-If you don’t receive treatment, you could likely lose your tooth.
-Root canal treatment is a great solution to overcome a serious inner tooth infection.
+This happens due to deep cavities or unexpected injuries.
+If you don’t treat this infection, you could likely lose your tooth.
+Root canal treatment is a great solution to treat a serious inner tooth infection.

 A patient suffering from an infected root canal will almost certainly recognize that there is something wrong.
-They will usually be in severe pain and will notice the following signs:
+They will usually be in severe pain and will notice the following symptoms:

-If you have additional questions about root canal treatment, please contact our office and we will be happy to discuss further.
+If you have more questions about root canal treatment, please contact our office and we will be happy to discuss further.